-The Foundation leases office space from the VFW under an operating lease expiring in August 2018.
-Rental expense under this lease amounted to \$43,212 for each of the years ended August 31, 2017 and 2016.
+The Foundation leases office space from the VFW under an operating lease expiring in August 2021.
+Rental expense under this lease amounted to \$43,212 for each of the years ended August 31, 2018 and 2017.
+The future minimum lease rentals under the operating lease are as follows: